Bound to Life

 “The law demands that all travelers leave the guilds.”

-“He will retest soon, and take back his master’s robe.”
+“He will retest soon, take back his master’s robe, and return to the Watchtower as guardian.”

-“He may choose to train and join one of the other guilds.”
+“He can choose to train and join any of the guilds.”

 Lina’s face grows dark at Shazira’s suggestion.

-“Let him join more than one guild,” suggest the head of the flow guild.
+“Let him join more than one guild,” suggests the head of the flow guild.

 “Yes,” agrees the head of the artists guild.